 To furnish the space, I added new cushions and smaller decor to pick up on the colour palette and add a few pops of luxe.

-I picked up a few affordable pieces, such as the black garment rack from Big W and the hanging planter from Ethos Living, and added some bling with the agate coasters on the coffee table from Neue Blvd and brass pieces.
+I also picked up a few affordable pieces, such as the black garment rack from Big W and the hanging planter from Ethos Living, and added some bling with the agate coasters on the coffee table and brass pieces.

-I also personalised the space by getting more photos framed, included several professionally framed by Format Framing.
+The final changes in my living room makeover were adding some personalised pieces by getting more photos framed, included several professionally framed by Format Framing.
 This Melbourne-based company will take your photos (even from your phone) and uses gallery quality archival giclee printing to perfectly print them at your preferred size, and frame them in natural oak, black or white frames.
 It’s a complete end-to-end service that makes for beautiful, ready-to-hang artworks.

 A friend of mine also launched her own crystal company called Higher + Self and I added a few beautiful large clusters around the room to promote more positive energy and because they just looks so darn gorgeous!